flux-framework/flux-core/doc/man3/flux_future_create.rst

 handlers.

-:func:`flux_future_create` creates a future and registers the class-specific initialization callback *cb*, and an opaque argument *arg* that will be passed to *cb*.
+:func:`flux_future_create` creates a future and registers the class-specific initialization callback :var:`cb`, and an opaque argument :var:`arg` that will be passed to :var:`cb`.
 The purpose of the initialization callback is to set up class-specific watchers on a reactor obtained with :func:`flux_future_get_reactor`, or message handlers on a :type:`flux_t` handle obtained with :func:`flux_future_get_flux`, or both.